 You’ll love how simple this strawberry rum and sour strawberry schnapps drink is to make.
 First wet the rims of your serving glasses with lemon juice then roll them in sugar and citric acid.

 Shake the cranberry juice, strawberry rum, strawberry pucker, lemon juice, and grenadine with ice.
 Pour this into the rimmed glasses.
 You can then finish them off with strawberry sour candies if liked.
 The arrow cocktail picks are the perfect touch!
+This cocktail pick would be adorable is all your Valentines Day drinks!

 If you don’t want to garnish with the sour candy, consider dipping strawberries in the sour sugar mixture and using them as your garnish.